apache/stanbol/README.md

 ## Launching the Stanbol server

-Currently the recommended lanchers are packaged under `enhancer/launchers`.
-Please follow the README from those folders for further instructions.
+The recommended lanchers are packaged under the `launchers/` folder.
+For

-It is planned to build toplevel folders that combine all the services (enhancer, entityhub and kres) into toplevel launchers once the Web interface has been refactored to be able to deploy them all at once in a consistent way.
+instance:

+    $ java -Xmx1g -jar launchers/org.apache.stanbol.launchers.full.jar -p 8080

+Your instance is then available on <http://localhost:8080>.

+## Preloading the Entity Hub cache with a DBpedia index

+TODO: write me!

 ## Importing the source code as Eclipse projects